 Researchers must request materials 5 business days in advance of a research visit.
 You will receive an email notification when your requested materials are successfully retrieved.
 Some materials are stored off-site and are retrieved only once a week.

 We provide 30 minutes of reference and research services for our collections.
-We require a written request by email, or mail (UO Libraries--SCUA, 1299 University of Oregon, Eugene, OR 97403-1299).
+We require a written request by email.

 For more extensive research assistance we can provide a list of freelance researchers.
 Please email for additional information.

 To protect our materials, we have no self-service photocopying or scanning.
 However, we allow non-flash photography under certain circumstances, please see our camera policy.

 The UO Libraries offers high-resolution digital files for purchase.
 Instructions, rates, and policies are described on this website.

 No. For the security of our materials, we require that the room be used only for research using Special Collections and University Archives materials.
 Knight Library has an open Quiet Zone in the south wing, and also offers several individual and group study rooms.

 Our department does not have historic newspapers.
 UO Libraries has several options for accessing historic newspapers:

 Historic Oregon Newspapers, produced by the Oregon Digital Newspaper Program (ODNP), offers digitized pages from Oregon newspapers dated 1846 - 2019.